CommonEconomist/CommonEconomist.github.io/index.md

 My current research is on:

-1. Trade and war in colonial and post-colonial Africa
+1. Economic dependence and civil conflict in post-colonial Africa
-2. The effect of refugee camps on i) environmental degradation and ii) health outcomes
+2. Refugees and environmental degradation

 [CV](http://commoneconomist.github.io/files/vanweezel-cv.pdf)